Phobetor/allegro-php/docs/Api/CompatibilityListApi.md

 Get list of categories where compatibility list is supported

 Compatibility list is available in particular categories, this resource allows to get the list of these categories with additional details.
+Read more: <a href=\"../../tutorials/jak-zarzadzac-sekcja-pasuje-do-E7Zj6gAEGil#jak-sprawdzic-czy-w-danej-kategorii-moge-dodac-sekcje-pasuje-do-do-oferty\" target=\"_blank\">PL</a> / <a href=\"../../tutorials/how-to-manage-the-compatibility-section-v8WbL1wV0Hz#which-categories-support-compatibility-section\" target=\"_blank\">EN</a>.

 ### Example